Swansea City A.F.C. Under-23s: Academy

 Swansea City Academy is the youth development system of EFL Championship team Swansea City.
-It fields an under-18s team in the South Division of the Professional Development League 1 and the FA Youth Cup.
-The academy also fields an under-19s team in the FAW Welsh Youth Cup.
+It fields an under-18s team in the South Division of the Professional Development League 2 and the FA Youth Cup.
+Until the 2018/2019 season, the academy also fielded an under-19s team in the FAW Welsh Youth Cup.

-The team train and play matches at the Youth Academy in Landore, Swansea and at the senior side's training base in Fairwood, Swansea.
+The team train and play matches at the club's youth Academy in Landore, otherwise known as the Joma High Performance Centre.